andrelbourgeois/plant-monitor/README.md

 - Build the read.me throughout the project
 - Take more pictures
 - Read ahead so I can spend more time on things I'm struggling with

+# Current To Do List
+- Install Influx DB on RPI
+- Collect and store soil data
+- Visualize data on Grafana
+- View soil data
+- Add pictures to readme.md
+- Add more comments to code after understanding what the code does
+- Add step-by-step process to the readme.md (include steps and test from workshops)
+- Reorganize project into a UCL Github repository

+ -->